“Don’t walk so fast. Take your time and enjoy the life around you.” Eneizar smirked before he continued. “You won’t see anything so lively in Hell.”

 “I appreciate your advice, but I would prefer to be alone right now.”

 Eneizar chuckled.
 She was a bundle of sarcasm and irony.
-He hadn’t heard her say something genuine since he appeared in her life.
-Well, she didn’t need to since they weren’t friends.
+He hadn’t heard her say anything genuine ever since he appeared in her life.

 Zoe didn’t see nor expect someone to grab her arm and push her on the street.
 It happened so fast that she couldn’t register what happened.